 The checks and controls used to understand risks and protect against fraud need to keep pace with how we live and work.
 The world is a global village, allowing us to move from one opportunity, city or country to the next.

 We’ve already seen a shift in regulation introducing the digital-focused Strong Customer Authentication (SCA) requirements as part of PSD2 regulations for processing payments.
-The deadline for enforcement by UK businesses is 14 March 2020 for online banking, and 14 March 2021 for card issuers, payments firms and online retailers.
+The deadline for enforcement by UK business is 14 March 2020 for online banking,14 March 2021 for card issuers, payments firms and 14 September 2021 for online retailers.